 Common construction-related impacts to aesthetics include clearing and grading or general construction activities (e.g., the presence of construction workers, vehicles, or equipment).
 Construction staging and material storage, temporary vegetation clearing, and the increased presence of construction vehicles, equipment, and materials would temporarily change the height, bulk, and scale of the site.
 The presence of construction staging and material storage could result in obstructed views from protected views, view corridors, and scenic routes.
 Although construction activities would alter the views from adjacent properties, the impacts would be temporary and are not expected to be significant.
-Areas cleared for temporary construction activities would be replanted post construction, and the presence of construction associated with replacement schools and new schools would have greater impacts because of the larger scale of construction, but the impacts would be temporary and are not expected to be significant.
+Areas cleared for temporary construction activities would be replanted post construction, and the presence of construction vehicles, equipment, materials, staging areas and personnel would end.
+Construction associated with replacement schools and new schools would have greater impacts because of the larger scale of construction, but the impacts would be temporary and are not expected to be significant.